 More people are investing in backyard chickens than ever before.
-Which is fantastic, but doing so sometimes means dispelling backyard chicken myths to appease neighbors!
-It’s worth the effort through time and education if you want to learn how to raising chickens for their eggs.
+This is fantastic, but doing so sometimes means dispelling backyard chicken myths to appease neighbors!
+It’s worth the effort through time and education if you want to raise chickens for their eggs.

 My Experience with Backyard Chickens

 I’ve been raising chickens off and on for around seven years.
 We first got chickens before moving into an HOA, which prohibited chickens.
 We didn’t realize they weren’t allowed until after, I assume, someone saw them in our backyard and decided to tattle on us.

 We got a letter a couple of weeks after moving in saying they had to go.
 Luckily, our friend had some land and was happy to give them a good home.